directus-labs/guest-authoring/copy-this-template-directory/index.md

 Let's describe the processes shown in the interaction scheme:

-1 - Flow set to react on create/update events in our _milestones_.
+1 - Flow set to react on create/update events in our collection of items.
+Our project will be using a Collection named _milestones_.
 Another flow set to react on delete events.

 2,3 - these flows send a signal to our Google Apps Script webapp, using "Webhook / Request URL" Action.